History of the Jews in Northern Cyprus: Background of Northern Cyprus

-A coup d'état in 1974, performed as part of an attempt to annexe the island to Greece, prompted the Turkish invasion of Cyprus.
+A coup d'état in 1974, as part of an attempt to annex the island to Greece, prompted the Turkish invasion of Cyprus.
 This resulted in the eviction of much of the north's Greek Cypriot population, the flight of Turkish Cypriots from the south, and the partitioning of the island, leading to a unilateral declaration of independence by the north in 1983.
 Due to its lack of recognition, Northern Cyprus is heavily dependent on Turkey for economic, political and military support.

 Attempts to reach a solution to the Cyprus dispute have been unsuccessful.
 The Turkish Army maintains a large force in Northern Cyprus.
 While its presence is supported and approved by the TRNC government, the Republic of Cyprus, the European Union as a whole, and the international community regard it as an occupation force, and its presence has been denounced in several United Nations Security Council resolutions.
 Northern Cyprus is a semi-presidential, democratic republic with a cultural heritage incorporating various influences and an economy that is dominated by the services sector.
 The economy has seen growth through the 2000s and 2010s, with the GNP per capita more than tripling in the 2000s, but is held back by an international embargo due to the official closure of the ports in Northern Cyprus by the Republic of Cyprus.
 The official language is Turkish, with a distinct local dialect being spoken.
 The vast majority of the population consists of Sunni Muslims, while religious attitudes are mostly moderate and secular.
 Northern Cyprus is an observer of the OIC and ECO, and has observer status in the PACE under the title "Turkish Cypriot Community".